...

 Recurring investment thanks to ETF savings plan.
 Tip: Use CHF securities to save on exchange rate fees.

 2022 were recorded at Yuh Fractional Shares launched.
-What is behind the technical term?
+What does this technical term mean?
 Let's say you want to buy Lindt and Sprüngli shares.
-Only 1 of these shares costs about as much as a sports car.
+Just 1 of these shares costs about as much as a sports car.
 Does that make sense for a beginner?
-Probably not, because then it would be "all eggs in one basket".
+Probably not, as that would be "all your eggs in one basket".

 yuh cryptocurrency in yuh test yuh vs revolut vs yuh vs neon vs kasparund